marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 of complexity for something security related, compared to a simpler RFC 4226-based HMAC OTP.

+The work presented in this post is the result of reverse engineering [smali code](https://stackoverflow.com/questions/30837450/what-is-smali-code-android) from the unpacked Android application, using mainly  `vscodium` with APK lab extension .

 High level overview
 =======
 The application implements 2FA both in online and offline mode.
 For the former,